This chapter discusses Stardog Studio - the IDE for the Knowledge Graph Engineer designed to make Stardog functionality easier for everyday users.

 To authenticate using Kerberos, both the Stardog server and your browser must be correctly configured.
-Check out the detailed documentation on how.
+Check out the documentation on how.

 Studio’s UI is split into the sections below.